 For more, click here.

 Halliburton Co.
-(HAL), the world’s second-largest oilfield services provider, has begun internal investigations into its operations in Angola and Iraq.
+(HAL:US), the world’s second-largest oilfield services provider, has begun internal investigations into its operations in Angola and Iraq.

 The probes are looking at payments made to third-party agents related to customs matters in Angola and Iraq, as well as visa issues in Iraq, Houston-based Halliburton said Friday in a federal filing.